The Leader’s Guide for Making Decisions in Meetings

 Take Aways

-• Working as a group can also slow everything down and creates new problems when we do it wrong.
+- Working as a group can also slow everything down and create new problems when we do it wrong.

 After reading an earlier version of this post, my colleagues all had the same feedback.
 Each one learned something new and intriguing, and each one felt I’d left out something critical.
 And of course, they’re right.
 It’s a huge topic that people spend their whole careers exploring; I’ve left out nearly all the things.